Obama takes action on drug shortages

 He said the White House may instruct all cabinet departments and agencies to find issues of public need that could be addressed in similar fashion.

-"Executive action doesn't always have the force of law and lacks the power of the purse that come unambiguously with congressional action," he said. "(But) it's been clear since November 2010 that getting much out of Congress - even in areas where there's a broad consensus - would be like pulling impacted wisdom teeth.
+Executive action doesn't always have the force of law and lacks the power of the purse that comes with congressional action, he said.

+"(But) it's been clear since November 2010 that getting much out of Congress - even in areas where there's a broad consensus - would be like pulling impacted wisdom teeth," Ornstein said.

 "So your choice is to turn to executive action.
 The only thing surprising is that it took him as long as it did," said Ornstein.